VincentGordon-Data-Analyst/financial-performance/README.md

 # Time Series Analysis on Sales, Expenses, and Profit Trends
 Project Overview

-This project focuses on analyzing sales, expenses, and profit trends over time, using time series analysis techniques to uncover insights, detect patterns, and predict future performance.
+This project focuses on analyzing sales, expenses, and profit trends over time, using time series analysis techniques to uncover insights and detect patterns.
 The goal is to gain a better understanding of financial metrics such as revenue, profit, and expenses across different regions and departments, as well as to make data-driven decisions based on the analysis.

 ## Project Structure
 ### Data Source: